Spacial/awesome-systools/README.md

 - [Pattern-dreamer](https://github.com/Andrew-Kang-G/pattern-dreamer): Get urls with missing protocol & uris with missing domain & emails etc. in texts and parse them.
 - [Customizing pandoc to generate beautiful pdfs from markdown](https://learnbyexample.github.io/tutorial/ebook-generation/customizing-pandoc/).
 - [Jeffrey's Image Metadata Viewer](http://exif.regex.info/exif.cgi): This tool remains available so long as I can keep it free and the bandwidth doesn't cost me too much.
+- [OpenPDF](https://github.com/LibrePDF/OpenPDF): is a free Java library for creating and editing PDF files with a LGPL and MPL open source license.
+OpenPDF is based on a fork of iText.
+We welcome contributions from other developers.
+Please feel free to submit pull-requests and bugreports to this GitHub repository.

 ### JSON